Eating with a toddler at the table: The 5 best tips for a relaxed mealtime at highchair

 The correct posture at highchair

-When can my child start using the ' highchair'?
+When can my child start sitting in the ‘ highchair’?